Hex Nut Sizes, Dimensions, Grades & How to Measure

 What Is a Hex Jam Nut?

 A hex jam nut is a thinner version of a standard hex nut, mainly used to lock another nut in place.
-It does not provide primary clamping force but prevents loosening caused by vibration, ensuring stability in threaded assemblies.
+It does not provide primary clamp force but prevents loose caused by vibration, ensure stability in threaded assemblies.

 Jam nuts are often used: